 The picture below is of one outcrops of the aquifer-hosted jasperoid beds.
 Two assays of chip samples of the jasperoid beds returned values of .02 opt Au.

-This is a photo of breccia from the maar diatreme.
+This is a photo of breccia from the maar diatreme on the northern end of the prospect.
 Migmatite can be seen.

 This photo shows the striking rings of gossan in the maar diatreme.
 This gossan also had a high Lithium content.

 This is the massive gossan breccia that occurs near the volcanic neck at the most prominent VMS deposit on the property.
 There appears to have been 100% replacement of the volcanic breccias.
 This ran over 100 ppm Lithium, and even though it has been thoroughly leached, gossan nearby ran 158 ppm Cu and 155 ppm Zn.
 Sulfates coating the gossan can be seen.

 Most of the gossan indicates low pyrite, the gossans of some pyrite veins can be seen.
 Sulfates can be seen on this outcrop also.
 This is on fairly steep hillside, but it is strange that a prospect pit has not been dug here.